Dionisiy/CA/excursion.md

-In this prooject you'll learn how to use the HTML <video> element in a web page.
+In this project you'll learn how to use the HTML <video> element in a web page.